Remember Me, Refine Me: A Dynamic Procedural Memory Framework for Experience-Driven Agent Evolution: Introduction

 To address these challenges, we propose \textbf{\ours} (\textit{Remember Me, Refine Me}), a dynamic procedural memory framework that shifts the paradigm from passive storage to feedback-driven evolution.
 We introduce coordinated innovations across the memory lifecycle to meet the criteria of an ideal system.
 First, {\ours} employs a multi-faceted distillation strategy for high-quality extraction.
 Through success pattern recognition, failure analysis and comparative insight generation, the system distills key steps from past execution trajectories into structured, reusable experiences.
 Second, we design a comprehensive reuse pipeline for task-grounded utilization. {\ours} employs usage scenario indexing strategy for retrieval, supplemented by reranking and adaptive rewriting, aligning historical insights with the specific constraints of new tasks.
 Finally, {\ours} implements a utility-based refinement mechanism for progressive optimization.
 The memory pool grows as new successful trajectories contribute reliable experiences and failure attempts trigger self-reflection to explore viable solutions for potential insights.
 Concurrently, our framework tracks the utility of each experience during reuse, periodically pruning low-utility entries to maintain a compact and highly effective memory state.

 Through extensive experiments on BFCL-V3 and AppWorld benchmarks, {\ours} achieves state-of-the-art performance, demonstrating its effectiveness for memory-augmented agents.
-Most notably, our results reveal that memory quality can substitute for model scale: {\ours} enables the Qwen3-8B model to outperform larger size Qwen3-14B baseline (without memory), achieving average gains of 8.83\% in Avg@4 and 7.29\% in Pass@4.
+Most notably, results reveal that memory quality can substitute for model scale: {\ours} enables Qwen3-8B to outperform larger Qwen3-14B (without memory), achieving average gains of 8.83\% in Avg@4 and 7.29\% in Pass@4.
 These findings suggest that a self-evolving memory mechanism paves the way for resource-efficient lifelong learning in LLM agents.

-In summary, our contributions are as follows: \begin{itemize} \item We propose \textbf{\ours}, a comprehensive framework for agent evolution that integrates multi-faceted experience distillation, context-adaptive reuse, and utility-based refinement.
-This closes the loop of procedural memory, resolving the ``passive accumulation'' dilemma by enabling agents to autonomously distill, adapt, and maintain high-quality reasoning patterns.

-\item We release \textbf{\texttt{reme.library}}, a fine-grained procedural memory dataset constructed from diverse agentic tasks.
-Containing structured success patterns and failure lessons, this library serves as a valuable resource for the community to study procedure memory and optimize memory-augmented agents.

-\item Extensive experiments show that {\ours} significantly enhances agent performance across diverse benchmarks.
+In summary, our contributions are as follows: \begin{itemize}[leftmargin=12pt,topsep=2pt,itemsep=2pt] \item We propose \textbf{\ours}, a comprehensive framework for agent evolution that integrates multi-faceted experience distillation, context-adaptive reuse, and utility-based refinement.
+This achieves the closed loop of procedural memory, resolving the ``passive accumulation'' dilemma by enabling agents to autonomously distill, adapt, and maintain high-quality reasoning patterns. \item We release \textbf{\texttt{reme.library}}, a fine-grained procedural memory dataset constructed from diverse agentic tasks, with structured success patterns and failure lessons to serve as a valuable community resource for studying procedure memory and optimizing memory-augmented agents. \item Extensive experiments show that {\ours} significantly enhances agent performance across diverse benchmarks.
 Crucially, we demonstrate a \textbf{memory-scaling effect}, where smaller models equipped with {\ours} surpass larger baselines, validating our framework as a computationally efficient pathway for lifelong agent learning. \end{itemize}